s- and d-wave superconductivity in a two-band model: Introduction

-The Anderson lattice model (ALM) is generally accepted as an appropriate model for describing both magnetic and superconducting instabilities~\cite{Sacramento,Dorin,Perez,Uinfty} in strongly correlated multi-band systems.
+The Anderson lattice model (ALM) is generally accepted as an appropriate model for describing both magnetic and superconducting instabilities~\cite{Werner,Sacramento,Dorin,Perez,Uinfty} in strongly correlated multi-band systems.
 Many studies have shown that the pairing between the nearly localized $d$ of $f$-electrons is the responsible for the appearance of superconductivity~ \cite{Micnas1,Micnas2}.
-Since, in this model, the bare energy of these electrons is dispersionless, superconductivity must be the result of the hybridization between these localized electrons and a wide electronic band of $c$-electrons~\cite{Hewson,Werner,Daniel1}.
-However, as will be shown here, hybridization as considered in the ALM can also be detrimental to superconductivity and the competition between these two effects is one of the important mechanisms contributing to the appearance of the SQCP.
+Since, in this model, the bare energy of these electrons is dispersionless, superconductivity must be the result of the hybridization between these localized electrons and a wide electronic band of $c$-electrons~\cite{Werner,Hewson,Daniel1}.
+Here we consider an extended or two-band Anderson type model, since we add an exchange interaction $J_{ij}$ and include a small dispersion for the $f$-electrons.
+For the extended model considered here hybridization can also be detrimental to superconductivity and the competition between these two effects of the mixing is one of the important mechanisms contributing to the appearance of the SQCP.
 Another important ingredient that may give rise to superconducting quantum critical behavior~\cite{Sheila,Gegen, Aline} in strongly correlated systems is of course the competition between repulsive and attractive interactions.
 Then, it is very important to take into account and discuss the effect of this additional competition and how it interferes with that associated with hybridization in giving rise to a SQCP.